Andrew Jones (British politician)

-Andrew Hanson Jones (born 28 November 1963) is a British Conservative Party politician who has been the Member of Parliament (MP) for the Harrogate and Knaresborough constituency in North Yorkshire since 2010.
+Andrew Hanson Jones (born 28 November 1963) is a former British Conservative politician who had been the Member of Parliament (MP) for Harrogate and Knaresborough since 2010 until 2024.
 He has twice served as Parliamentary Under-Secretary of State at the Department for Transport and as well as Exchequer Secretary to the Treasury.
-He returned to the backbenches in July 2019.

-Early life
+Early life and career

-Born in Ilkley, West Riding of Yorkshire, Jones was educated at the independent Bradford Grammar School and the University of Leeds.
+Andrew Jones was born in Ilkley on 28 November 1963.
+He was privately educated at Bradford Grammar School, before studying at the University of Leeds.

 Jones worked for 25 years in various sales and marketing roles before becoming an MP.
 He chaired Conservative think-tank the Bow Group from 1999 to 2000.

+Jones is a passionate cricket fan and has been a member of Yorkshire County Cricket Club for over twenty years.

+Political career

+At the 2001 general election, Jones stood as the Conservative candidate in Harrogate and Knaresborough, coming second with 34.6% of the vote behind the incumbent Liberal Democrat MP Phil Willis.

 He became a member of Harrogate Borough Council for the High Harrogate ward in 2003.
 In 2007, he gained more than half of the votes in his ward.
-He became Cabinet Member for Finance and Resources on the council.

 Jones is a passionate cricket fan and has been a member of Yorkshire County Cricket Club for over twenty years.

-Member of Parliament

-On 6 May 2010, Jones was elected MP for Harrogate and Knaresborough ending 13 years of Liberal Democrat control.
-He secured this with a 9.1% swing.
-Jones had previously unsuccessfully contested the seat in 2001.
+Parliamentary career

-Jones made his maiden speech in the House of Commons on 22 June 2010.
+At the 2010 general election, Jones was elected to Parliament as MP for Harrogate and Knaresborough with 45.7% of the vote and a majority of 1,039.
+He made his maiden speech in the House of Commons on 22 June 2010.

-He served as the Parliamentary Private Secretary (PPS) to Transport Secretary Justine Greening, and then to Chief Whip Andrew Mitchell.
-He was subsequently appointed as a Government Apprenticeship Ambassador and PPS to Jeremy Hunt, Secretary of State for Health.
 He joined the Regulatory Reform Select Committee in 2010.

+Jones was re-elected as MP for Harrogate and Knaresborough at the 2015 general election with an increased vote share of 52.7% and an increased majority of 16,371.

-Jones campaigned to remain in the European Union during the 2016 European Union referendum.
+Jones campaigned to remain in the European Union during the 2016 Brexit referendum.

+At the snap 2017 general election, Jones was again re-elected with an increased vote share of 55.5% and an increased majority of 18,168.

 On 8 January 2018, Jones was reshuffled from Exchequer Secretary to the Treasury to Vice Chair for Business Engagement within the Conservative Party HQ.

 On 12 November 2018, Jones was reappointed to the Department for Transport to replace Jo Johnson MP as Parliamentary Under Secretary of State, a position he last held in 2017.
 He was removed from this role in July 2019, and currently has no ministerial responsibilities.

+At the 2019 general election, Jones was again re-elected, with a decreased vote share of 52.6% and a decreased majority of 9,675.

+Jones ultimately lost his seat at the 2024 general election, losing to the Liberal Democrats by a majority of 8,238 votes.